ascend4/ascend4/DER.md

 express the event source separately through existing `CONDITIONAL` / `SATISFIED(...)` machinery and use that discrete boolean in the `SWITCH TO` guard.

+So the current split is:

+- `SWITCH TO ...
+IF ...` can already consume fairly rich logical expressions
+- but the event/logical conditions appearing there still need to be defined separately using existing `CONDITIONAL`, `SATISFIED(...)`, and/or logrel machinery

+That is acceptable for the current transition slice, and it is also a useful reminder that the newer state-transition syntax does **not** eliminate the need for explicit condition/logical syntax in the language.
+Even after Phase 2 progresses, there will still be modelling cases where directly expressing a condition or logrelation remains clearer than hiding everything inside an `IF ...` clause.

 The chosen surface direction is now closer to ASCEND's existing `WHEN(...)
 CASE ...
 END WHEN` shell than to the earlier `CASE ...
 OF WHEN ...`